 AI that detects deepfakes, authenticates content origin, and applies provenance metadata and watermarks to verify media integrity.
 Includes C2PA standard implementation and synthetic media detection; distinct from content safety which filters harmful outputs rather than verifying authenticity.

-Content authenticity encompasses two distinct tracks -- deepfake detection and content provenance -- that have matured along divergent paths.
+Content authenticity encompasses two distinct tracks -- deepfake detection and content provenance -- that have matured along irreversibly divergent paths.
 Detection tools identify manipulated video, audio, and images; provenance systems attach cryptographic metadata at creation time to prove origin and edit history.
-Both are operationally deployed at forward-leaning organisations, but neither has crossed into broad adoption.
+Provenance has crossed into operational production deployment across hardware, platforms, and institutions; detection remains locked in an unwinnable arms race with synthesis, operationally deployed only as fraud-prevention augmentation in specialized verticals.